- Blog

 Test Prep Resources

-There are considerably fewer test prep resources available for the digital SAT at this juncture since it was only implemented in March 2024.
-So, from a preparation perspective, there is no question that the ACT will have better test prep resources and will have many more practice tests.
+There are considerably fewer test prep resources available for the digital SAT at this juncture because it was only implemented in March 2024.
+So, from a preparation perspective, there is no question that the ACT will have better test prep resources and many more practice tests.